trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 An HTTP/2 client never makes a HTTP/2 request by default.
 It always makes an HTTP/1.1 request with `Upgrade: HTTP/2.0` header.

+There is also great explanation about [Tools for debugging, testing and using HTTP/2](https://blog.cloudflare.com/tools-for-debugging-testing-and-using-http-2/).

 #### URI vs URL

 Uniform Resource Identifier (URI) is a string of characters used to identify a name or a resource on the Internet.
 A URI identifies a resource either by location, or a name, or both.
 A URI has two specializations known as URL and URN.